Overengined/Timelogger/README.md

 # Timelogger
- A small PWA that lets you log your work time
+(WIP) A small PWA that lets you log your work time